MATCH_RECOGNIZE

 ROWS PER MATCH

-sets the number of rows of the result per match.
-ONE ROW PER MATCH
+sets the number of rows in the result per match and defines the output columns.
+The default mode is ONE ROW PER MATCH

 ONE ROW PER MATCH